walkerang/forking/README.md

 1. [Fork this repository](https://github.com/chrisdaaz/forking) to your GitHub account: Click on the `Fork` button near the top-right of this page.
 This will create a copy of the repository to your GitHub account.
 At the end of the process, you should be at the GitHub version of your forked repository.
 The URL will look something like this: `https://github.com/USERNAME/forking`

-2. Clone your new forked repository to your computer [[help guide](https://docs.github.com/en/free-pro-team@latest/github/creating-cloning-and-archiving-repositories/cloning-a-repository)], something like: `git clone git@github.com:USERNAME/forking.git`

-3. Open the repository in your text editor (e.g. VS Code)
+2. Open the repository in the online text editor (VS Code) by pressing the period key `.` on the repository home page.

 ## Writing a Recipe

 To complete this assignment, you only need to add two files.
-The first file will be a recipe file within the `_recipes` subfolder; the second file will be an image file (`.png | .jpg | .gif`) added to the `images` subfilder.
+The first file will be a recipe file within the `_recipes` subfolder; the second file will be an image file (`.png | .jpg | .gif`) added to the `images` subfolder.
 Here's how:

 4. Create a new markdown file within the `_recipes` directory named after your dish.
 Use [Kebab case](https://en.toolpage.org/tool/kebabcase) for the file name. and `.md` as the file extension.
 For example, a recipe for Banana Bread would be `banana-bread.md`.
 It's very important that this file is save to the `_recipes` directory.